spdx/spdx-3-model/model/Dataset/Properties/knownBiases.md

 ## Summary

-The field records that biases that the dataset is known to encompass.
+Records the biases that the dataset is known to encompasses.

 ## Description

-Free form text field that describes the different biases that the dataset encompasses.
+KnownBiases is a free form text field that describes the different biases that the dataset encompasses.

 ## Metadata